 Watch the story of Sandra, who was widowed suddenly with a young family.
-See how OMERS provided survivor benefits and how Member Services supported her through this difficult time.
+See how OMERS provided survivor benefits and how Member Experience supported her through this difficult time.

 When you lose someone you love and someone who sustains your family there's a feeling of fear.

 My name is Sandra.
 My husband John he was an executive director for the city of Toronto for over 28 years.

 We have four children and the children at the time of his death were ranged from each from 13 to 21.